There are several ways to create a new project in Gerrit:

 To also make this repository available over the anonymous git:// protocol, don’t forget to create a

 ssh -p 29418 localhost gerrit flush-caches --cache project_list

 The method Gerrit uses to submit a change to a project can be

 modified by any project owner through the project console,

-The following submit types are supported:
+List > my/project.
+The following methods are supported: